OCA/product-attribute/product_pricelist_revision/README.rst

 To use this module, you need to:

 #.
 Go to *Sales > Products > Pricelists* and create a new Price List.
 #.
-Add a Pricelist Items to that Price List.
+Add a Pricelist Items to that Pricelist.
 Set 'Fix Price' value on the field
    'Compute Price' and set a fixed price.
 #.
 Go to the new menu *Sales > Products > Pricelist Items*, select the
    previously created item and click on *Action > Duplicate Item*.